Luke Juran

 Academic Interests

-My research examines human-environment interactions, primarily in the international context.
-My specific research interests are threefold: (1) human interactions with water resources; (2) human interactions with disaster processes; and (3) human interactions with coupled water-disaster constructs.
+My research examines human-environment interactions in the international context.
+My specific research interests are threefold: (1) human interactions with water resources; (2) human interactions with disasters; and (3) the nexus of humans, water resources, and disaster processes.
 I am particularly interested in access to water and sanitation services and the reconstruction of water and sanitation infrastructure after disasters.

-Most of my research is in India, but I have also worked, conducted, and/or supervised research in Bangladesh, Costa Rica, Italy, Malawi, Mexico, Nepal, Saudi Arabia, Sri Lanka, Tanzania, for the Republic of Mauritius, and for the State of Iowa.
+Most of my research is in India, but I have also worked, conducted, and/or supervised research in Bangladesh, Costa Rica, Greece, Italy, Malawi, Mauritius, Mexico, Nepal, New Zealand, Saudi Arabia, South Korea, Sri Lanka, Tanzania, and the United States.

 My current projects examine disaster resilient infrastructure at the national level in India, community-level water security in Tamil Nadu, the disinfection of drinking water at public schools in Haryana, and manganese contamination in private wells in Virginia.
 These projects involve organizing workshops, water quality testing, household surveys, focus groups and interviews, and statistical and geospatial analyses.
 These and past projects have been funded by agencies such as Fulbright, NASA, USAID, CDC, and the Institute for Society, Culture & Environment.

-In addition to the Department of Geography at Virginia Tech, I also hold an appointment as Associate Professor of Human Ecology of Water at the Virginia Water Resources Research Center.
-Further, I am an Affiliated Faculty at the Center for Coastal Studies and Center for Emerging, Zoonotic, and Arthropod-borne Pathogens in the Fralin Life Sciences Institute.
+In addition to the Department of Geography at Virginia Tech, I also hold an appointment as Associate Professor of Human Ecology of Water at the Virginia Water Resources Research Center and Affiliate Faculty at the Center for Emerging, Zoonotic, and Arthropod-borne Pathogens.

 Professional memberships/activities include: American Association of Geographers; CARTHA; Chesapeake Research Consortium; Gender CC - Women for Climate Justice; Gender & Disaster Network; Gender & Water Alliance; International Alumni Exchange Network; International Network on Household Water Treatment & Safe Storage; Radical Interpretations of Disasters & Radical Solutions; Social Science Extreme Events Research; Southeastern Division of the American Association of Geographers; Southern Region Integrated Water Resources Committee; Universities Council on Water Resources; Virginia Geographic Alliance; and Virginia Water Monitoring Council.